covid19 guitarists

 I recorded most of the album in March, April, and May.
 Now I am finishing a few edits and starting to do the mixing.
 I should have it released in early September which I am really looking forward to.”

-I have not played any gigs since it hit and I am not really in any hurry to do any live stuff until things settle down and the virus is contained.
-I am using this period to record, teach and work on new music.
+Bill also says, “have not played any gigs since it hit and I am not really in any hurry to do any live stuff until things settle down and the virus is contained.
+I am using this period to record, teach and work on new music.”

 “Being in lockdown in New Zealand for 6 weeks finally gave me the time to